LucaGhostX/MC-Neo-Generation/README.md

 ---

 ## Credits and Acknowledgments
-**If credits are missing let me know.** All files include references to credit developers, creators, and contributors.
+**If credits are missing, please let me know.** All files include references to credit developers, creators, and contributors.

 The distribution of exclusive features of this datapack is prohibited without consent.